- Co-Occurring Recovery Resources

-Co-Occurring disorders is the term for having both a psychiatric and substance abuse issue.
+- This term designates the condition of having both a psychiatric and substance abuse issue.
 It was formally called “dual diagnosis”.

 When addicts with schizophrenia or schizophrenia sub-types abuse alcohol and/or drugs. their mental illness tends to be more severe than it would be if they were not addicts.
 To determine if hallucinations and delusional thinking can be attributed to mental illness, patients entering a rehab center will need to undergo detoxification first before a co-occurring disorder diagnose can be correctly made.

 Nearly 20 Millions Americans Suffer From Depression.
 It Is a serious medical condition. many people are “self-medicating” their depression with drugs and/or alcohol, resulting in a “co-occurring” disorder.

 Severe depression, bipolar depression and mania are considered mood disorders.
 When a mood disorder continues affecting an addict following detoxification, they will likely receive a co-occurring disorder diagnose.